wpsharks/s2member/readme.txt

 = Is s2Member compatible with Multisite Networking? =

-Yes. s2Member and s2Member Pro, are also both compatible with Multisite Networking.
-After you enable Multisite Networking, install the s2Member plugin.
-Then navigate to `s2Member → Multisite (Config)` in the Dashboard on your Main Site.
+Yes, s2Member Pro for Unlimited Sites is compatible with Multisite Networking.
+After you enable Multisite Networking, with s2Member Framework and Pro enabled, navigate to `s2Member → Multisite (Config)` in the Dashboard on your Main Site.

 == Screenshots ==